SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/add-associate.md

 ## The Licences tab

-In the **Licences** tab, you can select licences in addition to those defined by the selected user plan.
+In the **Licences** tab, you can select licenses in addition to those defined by the selected user plan.

 **Confidential activities**: activates the **Visible for** list for follow-ups, documents and sales, to make records visible only to the user, the user's primary group or everyone.
 See [Visibility][2].